-We are the Davis family and are on our way to Myanmar.
+We are the Davis family, missionaries in Myanmar.
 My wife and I both grew up in preacher’s homes.
 My dad pastored a church in Montana and has been an assistant pastor in Connecticut for 25 years.
 27 years ago, my father in law started the church he pastors in upstate New York.

 My grandfather died from cancer when I was 10 years old.
 Shortly after he passed, I got saved during a church invitation on a Sunday morning and was baptized that night.
 Annie also got saved at a young age during a Sunday morning church service.